 Here are some questions to ask a doctor if treatment is not improving your psoriasis.

-The PASI score is one metric that dermatologists use to understand how severe your psoriasis symptoms are.
-It’s used as a way to decide which treatment options to try, as well as to see if the treatment is working.
+The PASI score is one metric dermatologists use to understand how severe your psoriasis symptoms are.
+It’s used to decide which treatment options to try and to determine whether the treatment is working.

-Skin conditions like psoriasis can impact your quality of life in many ways, from lowering your confidence to causing uncomfortable physical symptoms.
-There are management and treatment options available.
+Skin conditions like psoriasis can affect your quality of life in many ways, from lowering your confidence to causing uncomfortable physical symptoms.
+Management and treatment options are available.

-The PASI score may help you better understand your psoriasis and feel empowered in managing it.
+The PASI score may help you better understand your psoriasis and feel empowered to manage it.